 This adds both a last name and required address attribute at the same time.

-The flexibility of ALTER TABLE makes adding column in Snowflake an excellent way to iteratively expand table schemas over time.
-Adding columns using ADD COLUMN in Snowflake provides a non-destructive way to introduce new data points, metrics, and dimensions to existing tables, which allows changes to reporting, analytics and data integration without rebuilding schemas from scratch.
+The flexibility of ALTER TABLE makes adding columns in Snowflake an ideal approach to iteratively increase table schemas over time.
+Adding columns using ADD COLUMN in Snowflake provides a safe and easy way to introduce new data points, metrics, and dimensions to existing tables.
 Here are a few good reasons you may need to add column in Snowflake:

 1) Adapting to Changing Data Needs